yogidevendra/docs/docs/dtassemble.md

 4. Drag operators onto the canvas
   Use the search field of the Operator Library panel on the left to find the operators that were found in your app package, then click and drag them out onto the “Application Canvas.”
-5. Configure the operators using the Operator Inspector When the operator is selected, the right side of the screen will have the Operator Inspector, where you will see some meta information about the operator as well as the interface to set initial values for operator properties and attributes.
+5. Configure the operators using the Operator Inspector When the operator is selected, the bottom panel will have the Operator Inspector, where you will see some meta information about the operator as well as the interface to set initial values for operator properties and attributes.
 6. Connect the operators’ ports to form streams between operators Select a port by clicking on it.
 Ports that are compatible with the selected port will pulse green.
 Click and drag out a stream from one port and connect it with a compatible port of another operator.